jakartaee/platform-tck/README.md

-:warning: The source repository doesn't contain all the third party libraries, waiting for the approval.
-Here is the current plan -
-1) Obtain the necessary approval from Eclipse IP team for the third party archives and complete the source contribution process
-2) Create the CI/CD infrastructure to build TCK artifacts from the contributed source code

-   (a) Build the Jakarta EE CTS
-   (b) Build each of the stand-alone Jakarta component TCKs
-3) Create the CI/CD infrastructure to test Eclipse GlassFish against Eclipse Jakarta EE CTS.

-Once we have all the required files in this repository, we will provide the instructions to build the CTS bundle from the workspace.
-Until then, we request you not to try building the CTS bundle from this repository.
-Thank you.

 # Steps required to run CTS against Standalone RI changes

 1. Build the individual project and release it to Eclipse Maven repositories.